[24th Graduate] A beginner innocently tried setting up a redirect [Apache] [AWS]

 Finally, try actually accessing "hogehoge.info" and see if it redirects to "www.hogehoge.info"

-Open Notepad with administrator privileges, and enter the local IP and hostname at the bottom of the "C:\windows\system32\drivers\etc\hosts" file.
-Don't forget to save it!
+Open Notepad with administrator privileges and remember to add your local IP address and hostname to the bottom of the "C:\windows\system32\drivers\etc\hosts" file and save it!

-If you don't set it, no page will appear when you access "hogehoge.info"!
-Here's how to set it up:
+If you don't do this, nothing will appear when you access "hogehoge.info"!
+Here's how to do it:

 After access..